DiCarloLab-Delft/PycQED_py3/pycqed/instrument_drivers/meta_instrument/HAL/HAL.md

 FIXME: WIP

 # Original architecture

-Classes
+Originally, handling of instrument hardware is performed in the following classes:
-- CCLight_Transmon
+- `CCLight_Transmon`
-- Base_LutMan and its descendants
+- `DeviceCCL` (and file calibration_toolbox.py)
-- DeviceCCL (and file calibration_toolbox.py)
+- `Base_LutMan` and its descendants
-- MeasurementControl
+- `MeasurementControl`
-- Sweep_function and its descendants
+- `Sweep_function` and its descendants
-- Detector_Function and its descendants
+- `Detector_Function` and its descendants

-Problems:
+The architecture/implementation has the following problems:
 - hardware support scattered over many files
-- duplicate functionality in single vs. multi qubit support (CCLight_Transmon vs. DeviceCCL)
+- duplicate functionality in single vs. multi qubit support (`CCLight_Transmon` vs. `DeviceCCL`)
 - LutMans
     - manual control of waveform set used
     - manual control of waveform uploading